Northeastern-MSDAE/IE7374/README.md

-# QA Attention Analysis Pipeline
+# QA Attention Analysis Across Domains

 This repository implements a complete pipeline to analyze and compare transformer attention patterns across two domains: Medical and Legal QA.